Dynflow/dynflow/doc/pages/source/documentation/index.md

 The above will just plan itself copying input to output in run phase.

 In most cases the `plan` method is overridden to plan self with transformed arguments and/or to plan other actions.
+In the Rails application, then arguments of the plan phase are often the ActiveRecord objects, that are then used to produce the inputs for the actions.

 Let's look at the argument transformation first:

 ```ruby
 class AnAction < Dynflow::Action